A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

-Despite the evidence reviewed above, the FDA chose for its mRNA-1273 risk assessment \cite{Yogurtcu} to rely on ``preliminary findings'' based on its BEST System suggesting ``No clear difference in the rate of myocarditis/pericarditis [mRNA-1273 vs.\ BNT162b2]'' \cite[p.\ 2]{RMA}.
-Based on these preliminary findings, which have ``large uncertainty'' owing to ``small numbers of observed events'' \cite[p.\ 16]{Wong},\footnote{As noted in \cite[p.\ 7]{Wong} and in \cite[Section 2.3.1]{Yogurtcu}, VAM/P-data-collection cutoff points, for the four databases on which the FDA relied for its mRNA-1273 risk assessment were: 8/21/21, 7/10/21, 7/31/21, and 6/30/21, each date being over four months before the time of the assessment.} as well as omitting dose-1 cases, the FDA suggests in its mRNA-1273 assessment that for 18--25-year-old males VAM/P risk for mRNA-1273 is comparable to that for BNT162b2: 128 cases per million 2nd doses of mRNA-1273 \cite[Table 4]{Yogurtcu} vs.\ 131 cases per million full vaccinations of BNT162b2 (among 18--24-year-old males) \cite[Table 3]{Funk}, with corresponding hospitalization projections of 110 per million 2nd doses of mRNA-1273 and 131 per million full BNT162b2 vaccinations. {\it Throughout this paper, we assume that VAM/P rates for males 18--24 well approximate those for males 18--25.}
+Based on ``preliminary findings'' \cite[p.\ 2]{RMA}, having ``large uncertainty'' owing to ``small numbers of observed events'' \cite[p.\ 16]{Wong}, as well as omitting dose-1 cases, the FDA suggests that for 18--25-year-old males, VAM/P risk for mRNA-1273 is comparable to that for BNT162b2: 128 cases per million 2nd doses of mRNA-1273 \cite[Table 4]{Yogurtcu} vs.\ 131 cases per million full vaccinations of BNT162b2 (among 18--24-year-old males) \cite[Table 3]{Funk}, with corresponding hospitalization projections of 110 per million 2nd doses of mRNA-1273 and 131 per million full BNT162b2 vaccinations. {\it Throughout this paper, we assume that VAM/P rates for males 18--24 well approximate those for males 18--25}.

-Based on data from the preceding two paragraphs, we compute in Section 6.1 of Supplement 1 a VAM/P-rate estimate for mRNA-1273 using the FDA's corresponding estimate for BNT162b2 \cite{Funk} and the VSD VAM/P rate ratios of \cite{Klein}.
-We arrive at a VAM/P hospitalization rate of 224 per million 2nd doses of mRNA-1273 among males 18--25 years old.
+Using the rate ratios and BNT162b2 VAM/P-risk assessment discussed above, we compute a VAM/P-hospitalization rate of 224 per million 2nd doses of mRNA-1273 for males 18--25 years old [Supplement S1, Section S6.1].

 The FDA's BEST System also provided evidence that VAM/P risk for mRNA-1273 might be over twice that for BNT162b2.
-In a briefing document for a meeting held 10/14/2021, the FDA describes its mRNA-1273 myo/pericarditis incidence rates: ``In analyses with four FDA Biologics Effectiveness and SafeTy (BEST) administrative claims databases, the number of cases per million males 18-25 years of age fully vaccinated with the Moderna COVID-19 vaccine, estimated over a 7 day post-vaccination risk interval, varied from 72.4 (95\% CI 23.2-228.1) to 283.7 (95\% CI 145.2-573.5) \cite[Section 2.3.3]{EUABD}.
-Applying a background rate of 4 VAM/P cases per million per week for 18--25-year-old males [Supplement 1, Section 6.3] to each dose, the VAM/P case rate corresponding to 283.7 is 275.7 per million full vaccinations.
-Assuming a case-hospitalization rate of 100\%, as did the FDA for its BNT162b assessment, we arrive at the comparison 275.7 VAM/P hospitalizations per million full mRNA-1273 vaccinations vs. 131 per million full BNT162b vaccinations.
+An FDA briefing document for a meeting held 14 October 2021 indicates that one of the agency's BEST data partners reported a postvaccination myo/pericarditis incidence rate of 283.7 (95\% CI 145.2--573.5) cases per million full mRNA-1273 vaccinations (7 day risk window after each dose) \cite[Section 2.3.3]{EUABD}.
+Applying a background rate of four cases per million per week for 18--25-year-old males for each dose [Supplement S1, Section S6.3], we find the VAM/P-case rate corresponding to 283.7 is 275.7 per million full vaccinations.
+Assuming a case-hospitalization rate of 100\%, as in FDA's BNT162b assessment, we obtain 275.7 VAM/P hospitalizations per million full mRNA-1273 vaccinations vs.\ 131 per million full BNT162b vaccinations.